 These documents are vital for anyone who is concerned about how their estate will be handled after their death, as well as how their personal finances will be handled if they should suffer any type of medical disability.
-Many clients ask me why they need a power of attorney and a medical directive, and I like to tell them that you are planning for your disability and death.
+Many clients ask why they need a power of attorney and a medical directive.
+The answer is that they need a plan to help their loved ones in the event of disability or death.
 Like an insurance policy, you may never need the power of attorney, and you may never need to have anyone make medical decisions on your behalf, but if you do, you will be very grateful that you have them.
-The alternative is litigation to have a guardian appointed on your behalf, and that is something that can be avoided by having a power of attorney and a health care directive.
+The alternative is to have a guardian appointed on your behalf, and that is something that can be avoided by having a power of attorney and a health care directive.

-An estate is opened when you die and your heirs need to probate your estate.
-If you have a will, the personal representative will usually work with your attorney to file the necessary documents, inventory your estate, obtain appraisals, file your final tax returns, and ultimately dispose of your estate.
-At that point an accounting needs to be filed, and an audit is done by the register of wills.
-If you have been named as a personal representative, our firm can assist you with this process.
-We have worked with dozens of clients to demystify the process and to help them finalize an estate.
-If a loved one has died without a will, an estate must still be opened (i.e. an “intestate estate”) so that their assets can be distributed to their family in accordance with the laws of Maryland.
-We have handled many such estates, and will be glad to assist you in that endeavor.
+An estate is opened when you die, and your heirs need to probate your estate.
+If you have a will, the personal representative will usually work with your attorney to file the necessary documents, inventory your estate, obtain appraisals, file your final tax returns and ultimately dispose of your estate.
+At that point, an accounting needs to be filed, and an audit is done by the register of wills.
+If you have been named as a personal representative, Gardner Law Firm, P.C can assist you with this process.
+David C. Gardner has worked with dozens of clients to demystify the process and to help them finalize an estate.
+If a loved one has died without a will, an estate must still be opened (i.e., an intestate estate) so that their assets can be distributed to their family in accordance with the laws of Maryland.
+Gardner Law Firm has handled many such estates and will be glad to assist you in that endeavor.

-If you need any of these documents, or assistance with an estate, please contact us and we will be glad to help.
-Because we have prepared thousands of such documents, our fees are very reasonable, and we can usually schedule an appointment to start the process within twenty four hours.
+If you need any of these documents or assistance with an estate, please contact Gardner Law Firm today.
+Having prepared thousands of such documents, Gardner Law Firm is able to offer fees that are very reasonable.
+You can usually get an appointment to start the process within 24 hours.